Amber Heard: 2008–2016: Mainstream recognition

 Heard next starred in the thriller Paranoia (2013), the exploitation film Machete Kills (2013), and the satire Syrup (2013).
 That year also saw the US limited release of All the Boys Love Mandy Lane.
 Heard's performance in the film was deemed her "most definitive to date" by the Los Angeles Times and "psychologically interesting" by The Washington Post.
 In 2014, Heard appeared in a supporting role in the action-thriller 3 Days to Kill.

 In 2015, Heard had a prominent role in the comedy-drama Magic Mike XXL, playing the love interest of the film's protagonist, Channing Tatum.
 Heard also had a small supporting role in Tom Hooper's period drama The Danish Girl (2015), and a starring role opposite James Franco and Ed Harris in the independent crime thriller The Adderall Diaries (2015).
 IndieWire stated that although Heard was "miscast" in The Adderrall Diaries, she "displays much potential and has succeeded in a bid to be taken more seriously".
 Her fourth role in 2015 was opposite Christopher Walken in the television film One More Time, which aired on Starz.
 For her role as a struggling singer-songwriter, she took singing lessons and learned to play piano and guitar.
 The Los Angeles Times called her performance "superb" and The Film Stage stated that Heard did an "admirable job".
-The actress also appeared in a November 2015 episode of the American automotive reality series Overhaulin', in which her Mustang received a makeover.
+Heard also appeared in a November 2015 episode of the American automotive reality series Overhaulin', in which her Mustang received a makeover.
 It also featured the cast pranking Heard at the behest of Depp.